HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 # Service Director Helm chart Deployment Scenario

 This folder defines a Helm chart and repo for all deployment scenarios of Service Director as service provisioner, Closed Loop or high availability.
 Deployment for Closed Loop nodes must include kubernetes cluster with, Apache kafka, a SNMP Adapter and a Service Director UI as well.
+Deployment of Service Director as service provisioner nodes must include kubernetes cluster with Service Director UI.

 The subfolder [/repo](./repo) contains all the files of a Helm chart repository, that houses an [index.yaml](./repo/index.yaml) file and the packaged charts.